nkvthedevil/store-list/README.md

 # Store List

 The goal of this test task was to create an editable store list with products table and map.
+[Live version.](https://nkvthedevil.github.io/store-list/)

 ### Features
 * all data is stored in SessionStorage